Andy Cizek

 Andrew Scott Cizek (born November 8, 1992), known professionally as Andy Cizek, is an American singer, songwriter, vocal coach and YouTuber from Baltimore, Maryland.

 He is currently the lead singer of Monuments, Makari, Termina, WVNDER, and Dearest, co-lead singer of A Lot Like Birds, while also releasing music as a solo artist.
 Cizek became first known for his metalcore covers on YouTube utilizing his versatile vocal, with his Sumerian Records vocal audition video helping him become notable in the modern metal circles in 2016.

 Career

 WVNDER

-An alternative rock/pop runk band WVNDER (initially named Wander) was formed in 2013 in Frederick, MD, by Cizek and guitarist Jack Rentschler, who played in a band together since high school.
+An alternative rock/pop punk band WVNDER (initially named Wander) was formed in 2013 in Frederick, MD, by Cizek and guitarist Jack Rentschler, who played in a band together since high school.
 The two were later joined by Danny Salsbury (guitar, vocals), and Brett Schleicher (drums).

 Makari

-With WVNDER, Cizek has been opening for and forming a bond with the members of an american rock band Makari since early 2016.
+As WVNDER's lead vocalist, Cizek opened for and formed a bond with the members of American rock band Makari, starting in early 2016.
 In November 2017, with the release of the single "Control", Cizek was unveiled as the new vocalist for Makari.